Together, we can lead the responsible transition to a clean energy future

 Campaign and vote

-HCE members elect their board of directors by secret ballot at the Annual Meeting of Members held each summer or by mail-in vote.
+HCE members elect their board of directors by secret ballot at the Annual Meeting of Members held each summer or by mail in vote.
 Board members are elected from the membership, by the membership.
-The next Annual Meeting will be held in Eagle on June 6, 2019 at the Brush Creek Pavilion.
+The next Annual Meeting will be held on June 3, 2020.

 Changes have been made to our nomination petition process

 As social distancing precautions create challenges for efforts to collect petition signatures, we will now be collecting them electronically.
 We have also extended the deadline to collect petition signatures to April 10, 2020.